raccoondepot/rd-contact-plugin/README.md

     </tbody>
 </table>

-### Typoscript conditions ###
+### TypoScript HTTP_REFERER condition ###

-We have developed custom typoscript condition which you can use to have different contact plugin configuration depending on where website visitor came from.
-How such options could help you in business? here is an article: https://www.lifewire.com/how-to-use-http-referer-3471200#mntl-sc-block_1-0-33
+We've developed TypoScript condition which you can use to have different behaviour of your website depending on where website visitor came from (HTTP_REFERER).

 <table style="width: 100%;">
     <thead>